 Use the faceted search functionality along the left side of the page to narrow down the functions that are in view.
 All AWS and custom tags are available to use as filters.

 Using the settings gear, you can check and uncheck metric columns on the functions table.
-Below is a list of metrics, the associated integration type, and if the column is displayed by default:
+Below is a table of metrics, their associated integration types, and whether each column is displayed by default:

 |Dead Letter Errors||Metric||No|